lukasmesserschmidt/modifierpresets-docs/docs/source/installation.rst

 Installation
 ************

-You can install the Modifier Presets extension by drag and drop from the download page or by downloading it and using `Install from Disk <https://docs.blender.org/manual/en/dev/editors/preferences/extensions.html#install>`_.
+You can install the Mod Stack extension by drag and drop from the download page or by downloading it and using `Install from Disk <https://docs.blender.org/manual/en/dev/editors/preferences/extensions.html#install>`_.